liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/improved-asp-net-view-state-security-key-management.md

 If you are running SharePoint Server Subscription Edition or SharePoint Server 2016/2019 editions, the platform secures your sensitive data by regularly updating the machine encryption keys.
 This process is done manually using PowerShell cmdlets, which updates the decryption and validation keys within a web application.
 This security practice helps to mitigate potential vulnerabilities if a key is compromised.
 For more information, see [PowerShell cmdlets](#powershell-cmdlets).

 Starting from SharePoint Server Subscription Edition Version 25H1, you would be able to automatically update machine keys without manual intervention.
-For more information, see [Automatic machine key rotation in SharePoint Server](#automatic-machine-key-rotation-in-sharepoint-server).
+For more information, see [Automatic machine key rotation](#automatic-machine-key-rotation).

-## Automatic machine key rotation in SharePoint Server
+## Automatic machine key rotation

 Automatic machine key rotation feature aims to improve security by automating the periodic updating of machine keys, thereby minimizing the risk of key compromize.
 This feature ensures seamless and automatic rotation of machine keys while maintaining high availability and reliability of SharePoint services during key rotation.